 Correctly identifying the type of debt you are holding is very important, as it will determine how you can best use your existing credit cards to help manage it, if at all.

-Just as importantly as how much money you’re earning, how much money are you currently spending on living essentials?
-Living essentials should only be those things that you couldn’t live without (e.g. rent, gas, food, etc).
+Just as important as how much money you’re earning, how much money are you currently spending on living essentials?
+Living essentials should only be those you couldn’t live without (e.g., rent, gas, food, etc.).

-Knowing how much money is left after you’ve paid for living essentials will give you the amount that you have available for paying down your debt; however, you shouldn’t necessarily spend this entire amount on repaying your debt each month.
+Knowing how much money is left after you’ve paid for living essentials will give you the amount you have available to pay down your debt; however, you shouldn’t necessarily spend this entire amount on repaying your debt each month.
 Depending on the type of debt you are carrying, the repayment terms, and your available means and credit, you might opt to spend less.

 While it’s easy to lump all “debt” together, the reality is that not all debt is created equal.
-Some types of debt are designed to be repaid over a long period of time (e.g. student and home loans), and as a result they have much lower APRs than other, short-term debt.
-The total amount and APR of your debt are two of the most important factors for determining how you can best use your credit cards to help manage your repayment.
+Some types of debt are designed to be repaid over a long period of time (e.g., student and home loans), and as a result, they have much lower APRs than other short-term debt.
+The total amount and APR of your debt are two of the most important factors determining how you can best use your credit cards to manage your repayment.

 How much available credit do you have on your credit card(s)?
-What are the APR rate for the card(s)?
+What is the APR rate for the card(s)?

-This available credit can also be viewed as available debt, which is why the total amount and APR are so important.
+This available credit can also be viewed as available debt, so the total amount and APR are important.
 If you have sufficient available credit to repay your existing debt, and the APR rate on your card(s) is lower, it might be beneficial to transfer the balance of that debt to the card(s).

-The process mentioned above is known as “balance transfer,” and it is one of the principal ways that your credit card(s) can help you manage debt.
-Don’t worry, we’ll discuss balance transfers in greater detail in a moment.
+The process mentioned above is known as “balance transfer,” It is one of the most common ways your credit card(s) can help you manage debt.
+We’ll discuss balance transfers in greater detail in a moment.

 Now that you have an understanding of your debt, your means of repayment, and your available credit, you can compare different strategies for managing your credit card(s):

-- Balance Transfers: As mentioned above, this is a process by which you can transfer the balance of your debt to a credit card with sufficient available credit.
+As mentioned above, this is a process by which you can transfer the balance of your debt to a credit card with sufficient available credit.
 This is most commonly done to avoid carrying a balance on a credit card with a high APR.
-As the cost of your debt is the principal amount plus accrued interest, carrying the balance on a card with a lower APR can reduce the total cost repayment.
+As your debt’s cost is the principal amount plus accrued interest, carrying the balance on a card with a lower APR can reduce the total cost of repayment.

-- Credit “Bridge:” It’s possible that you have debt that requires a payment, but that it comes at a time that finds you with insufficient cash flow to cover the expense (e.g. a payment is due prior to a paycheck being issued, which would allow you to pay in full).
-In this case, you may consider using your available credit to either cover a portion of the debt payment, or to cover a portion of your essential living expenses (thereby freeing-up additional cash for the payment).
+It’s possible that you have debt that requires payment but that it comes at a time that finds you with insufficient cash flow to cover the expense (e.g., payment is due before a paycheck being issued, which would allow you to pay in full).
+In this case, you may consider using your available credit to cover a portion of the debt payment or cover a portion of your essential living expenses (thereby freeing up additional cash for the payment).

 While there is nothing inherently wrong with using your credit card(s) this way, you should exercise restraint.
-For example, if an unexpected expense arose during the month that caused cash to run short prior to a payment, this would be an appropriate way to “bridge” the time between the debt payment and when your cash flow resumes.
-If you find yourself chronically using your credit card this way though, you run the risk of incurring even more debt by regularly carrying a balance on the card.
+For example, if an unexpected expense arose during the month that caused cash to run short before payment, this would be an appropriate way to “bridge” the time between the debt payment and when your cash flow resumes.
+If you find yourself chronically using your credit card this way, though, you run the risk of incurring even more debt by regularly carrying a balance on the card.

-- Tighten the Belt: Although credit cards can be a great tool when managed correctly, they also can be the source of a debt problem themselves.
-If you find yourself carrying excessive credit card debt (i.e. consistently carrying balances you are unable to pay, causing you to remain in debt), or have other debts that are so great you are unable to make the regular, minimum payments, do not use your credit card(s) to continue sustaining your current spending habits.
+Although credit cards can be a great tool when managed correctly, they also can be the source of a debt problem themselves.
+If you find yourself carrying excessive credit card debt (i.e., consistently carrying balances you are unable to pay, causing you to remain in debt), or have other debts that are so great you are unable to make the regular, minimum payments, do not use your credit card(s) to continue sustaining your current spending habits.

-At the end of the day a credit card is debt, and there is no way that using one can in and of itself move you closer to financial solvency.
-If you find yourself carrying debt that you are unable to make regular payments on, you should refrain from adding to that burden for all but the most extreme emergencies.
+At the end of the day, a credit card is a debt, and no way using one can in and of itself move you closer to financial solvency.
+If you find yourself carrying debt that you cannot make regular payments on, you should refrain from adding to that burden for all but the most extreme emergencies.

-- “Convenience” Card: If the debt you are carrying is primarily long-term debt, such as student, home, or auto loans, than it is quite possible that you are able to make your minimum payments without issue.
-This type of debt is usually quite large, and is designed to be repaid over a long period of time.
+If the debt you are carrying is primarily long-term debt, such as student, home, or auto loans, then you may be able to make your minimum payments without issue.
+This type of debt is usually quite large and designed to be repaid over a long time.
 As such, it is not practical for you to exhaust your cash flow each month on payments.
-With much lower APRs, these types of loans are usually issues with an understanding by both parties (the borrower and lender) that the interest accrued is simply the “price” of taking the loan.
+With much lower APRs, these types of loans are usually issues with both parties’ understanding (the borrower and lender) that the interest accrued is simply the “price” of taking the loan.

 In these situations, using a credit card for convenience is completely appropriate.
-Just be sure that you are not using the cards excessively, and that you are able to pay off your balance in full.
+Just be sure that you are not using the cards excessively and paying off your balance in full.
 As long as you are not growing your overall debt by consistently carrying balances on the cards that you are unable to pay, there is no reason that you should hesitate to use them.